ikoniqoz/nitrodocs/content/developers/contributing/translating-language-files.md

 That should be it!
 If you get any language related errors when you switch to your new language and want to switch back to English then just add ?lang=en to any URL.

-When you have confirmed that it everything looks correct you could consider contributing the language pack changes back to the core of PyroCMS via {{ link uri="developers/contributing/using-git" title="forking with Git" }}.
-This way it can be contributed to the next major version and others will not have to spend time translating PyroCMS themselves.
+When you have confirmed that it everything looks correct you could consider contributing the language pack changes back to the core of NitroCMS via {{ link uri="developers/contributing/using-git" title="forking with Git" }}.
+This way it can be contributed to the next major version and others will not have to spend time translating NitroCMS themselves.